 How much does it cost to complete the certification?

 $15,000 + travel & lodging for two, onsite residencies lasting 2 days and 5 days respectively.
 The estimated lodging costs (not including the cost of meals) are $200/night + any applicable taxes.

 How can I be certain to reserve my spot once my application has been accepted?

 Once you are notified that your application has been accepted, you’ll need to pay at least half of the program fees to reserve your spot (7.5K).
-You will then have until August 1st, 2018 to pay the remaining balance.
+You will then have until one month before the start of the program to pay the remaining balance.
 If we don’t receive the remaining balance at that time, we will open up the spot to whomever is next on the waiting list.

 How long will it take before I am informed as to whether I have been accepted into the program?

 Applications will be reviewed on a rolling basis.
 We anticipate responding to applicants within two to three weeks of their initial application.
 We may request an interview to help with our decision-making process.

 What happens if I decide not to attend the program after having reserved my spot?